stefanovskyi/stefanovskyi/README.md

 [![Website](https://img.shields.io/badge/Website-stefanovskyi.com-0a0a0a.svg)](https://stefanovskyi.com/)

 Hi, I’m **Oleksandr Stefanovskyi**, a **Strategic Technology Partner** at **Intelliarts**.
 I align technology plans with business goals and guide projects from first sketch to launch.
-I put Generative AI into production — training domain-specific models, building prompt workflows, and setting up secure deployment rails, while staying hands-on with microservices design, TDD, and scalable back-ends.
+I put Generative AI into production — training domain-specific models, building prompt workflows, and setting up secure deployment rails.

 I lead discovery and pre-sales, define architectures, assemble teams, and establish SDLC practices that integrate AI from day one.
 With experience across cloud infrastructure, machine learning, and full-cycle product development, I turn complex requirements into clear roadmaps and help organizations ship reliably.